Philippines to repatriate workers from Ebola-hit West Africa

 There are 1,979 workers in Sierra Leone, 880 in Guinea and 632 in Liberia, including 148 soldiers deployed with a U.N. peacekeeping force, the ministry said.

-On Saturday, the defense ministry announced it was recalling all soldiers deployed in Liberia.
+On Saturday, the defence ministry announced it was recalling all soldiers deployed in Liberia.

 The World Health Organization (WHO) estimates that the current Ebola epidemic - the world's worst ever with 1,427 documented deaths - will likely take six to nine months to halt.